• Blogs

 The project performance domains are active:

-Although different types of project managers handle projects differently, the way these domains interact with each other may differ from project to project, but they are always present and interconnected.
+Although different types of projects are handled differently, the way these domains interact with each other differs from project to project.
+But they are always present and interconnected.

 Emerging Focus Areas in PMBOK 8th Edition